 And you can understand that, can't you?
 There were so many churches that just broke Paul's heart and gave him all kinds of problems and little did he know that where he was ministering even as he wrote this in the city of Corinth, they would turn out to be a heartache upon heartache for him.

 At first glance it might be a bit confusing as to what he is saying and admittedly it has confused some.
-But I think the simplest way to understand it is this, the fifth mark of a church to be proud of and thankful for is a kingdom attitude...a kingdom attitude.
+But I think the simplest way to understand it is this, the fifth mark of a church to be proud of and thankful for is a kingdom attitude, a kingdom attitude.
 They had the right perspective.
-Churches today tend to be world centered, man centered.
-This kingdom was...this church was kingdom centered.
+Churches today tend to be world-centered, man-centered.
+This kingdom was...this church was kingdom-centered.
 Their focus was not on being happy.
 Their focus was not on personal fulfillment.
 Their focus was not on personal comfort.
 Their focus was not on self-satisfaction.
 Their focus was not on success.
 Their focus was not on being appreciated like you hear so much today.
 This was no prosperity message, no psychological, self-help message.
 Their focus was clearly on the kingdom.
-They were living out Matthew 6:33, "Seeking first the kingdom and His righteousness and let all the other things be added in God's sovereign plan."
+They were living out Matthew 6:33, seeking first the kingdom and His righteousness and letting all the other things be added in God's sovereign plan.
 They're consumed with the kingdom.
-Their concern with the kingdom.
+They’re concerned with the kingdom.
 That's what he's saying.